-Real life lessons 1 – spot the ALLY in your audience
+Real life lessons 1 – Spot the ALLY in your audience

 Truth is stranger than fiction.
-We come across so many interesting sessions during a training.
+We come across so many interesting sessions during training.
 I have given below one such episode.
 Please add your views.

 A few days ago, I was waiting in the departure lounge at Bombay Airport after completing a hectic training session.
-As I was watching TV news, I heard someone say ‘excuse me Sir, so nice to see you’.
+As I was watching TV news, I heard someone say, "Excuse me, Sir, so nice to see you."

-“I am just returning after finishing a training session”.
+"I am just returning after finishing a training session."

-‘So nice.
-How did the session go?’
+"So nice.
+How did the session go?"

+"Mostly OK but for one incident.
+The topic was on communication skill enhancement, and I was somewhat stuck in a conversation.
 The task was to choose the most appropriate answer to the question that was asked.

 Where are you from?